chrismatthews939/DataEng-Learning-Journal/1. Data Fundamentals/Topic-1-Fundamentals-of-the-Data-Driven-Enterprise.md

 - I'll aim to introduce this into my team by reinforcing the benefits of evidence based decision making.
 - I'll also aim to adhere to the engineering best practices listed above.

+KSBs covered in this topic and exercises: K19